rubyworks/readme/README.md

 Copyright (c) 2009 Rubyworks.
 All rights reserved.

-Readme can be reistributed in accordance with the **BSD-2-Clause** license.
+Readme can be redistributed in accordance with the **BSD-2-Clause** license.

 See COPYING.md file for details.